Installing and Upgrading Cloudera Data Science Workbench 1.3.x

 - Using a Package - Alternatively, you can install the Cloudera Data Science Workbench package directly on the CDH cluster's gateway nodes.
 In this case, the Cloudera Data Science Workbench service will not be available in Cloudera Manager.

-To begin the installation process, continue reading Pre-Installation.
+To begin the installation process, continue reading Required Pre-Installation Steps.

 Upgrading to the Latest Version of Cloudera Data Science Workbench 1.3.x